readthedocs/blog/read-the-docs-2016-stats.rst

 Our community activity is much lower this year, which is a multi-year trend that we've been seeing.
-I believe this is in part because of a maturing project and code base, and also because we've struggled getting more contributors.
+This is in part due to the maturity of the project and code base, but also because we've struggled to attract and retain new contributors.
 The code base and project are reasonably hard to set up, and we haven't had enough time and focus on onboarding contributors into the project.

-I'm not sure what the best path forward here is.
-I've personally onboarded and tried to build many people into ongoing contributors, and have gotten discouraged with the lackluster results over the years.
-My hope is that we can eventually make it easier to contribute and start to get more folks helping.

-The other path forward is to start using some of our funding to build a paid team who helps with the project.
-This seems like the most likely option given the history state of contributions.
+Additionally, as a hosted service, the majority of issues we receive are support requests.
+These issues don't necessarily lend to user contributions, and are generally low priority for us as we don't have any additional time to volunteer to resolving them.

+It's been our plan to address this support gap for a while.
+Starting this year,
+we plan to create a part-time role, dedicated to handling support.
+Ideally, we would promote someone from our community for this role, however this pool doesn't exist at the moment.

+As maintainers,
+we are discouraged by the continued lack of interest in contributing to our project, but fully realize that we also have a role in this.
+We can reduce complexity and make our projects more approachable.
+We can also be more vocal about where and how you can start to contribute.
+In the past, we assumed users would come to us with interest in contributing, however we've also received feedback that it's not apparent we require the help.
+If you're interested in contributing, never hestitate to ask where you can contribute.
+We're happy to have contributions of any size.

-It would be great if projects could exist under ongoing volunteer maintenance, but there is a `plethora of examples`_ in the open source ecosystem of this not being the case.
+We certainly aren't the only project that has trouble attracting contributions, there is a `plethora of examples`_ in the open source ecosystem of this problem.
+It would be great if projects could rely strictly on volunteers for maintenance, however there are economics of this problem that we can solve by ourselves.

 .. _plethora of examples: http://www.fordfoundation.org/library/reports-and-studies/roads-and-bridges-the-unseen-labor-behind-our-digital-infrastructure